Myths & truth

 The fee was $50 as of January 1, 2022, after dropping from $657.
 Wait times are months to years depending on the offence and eligibility.
 The mechanism is a Canadian administrative decision under a Canadian statute.

-What CBP actually sees
+What U.S. Customs and Border Protection actually sees

 When to pursue each